toolstack/cyan-backup/readme.txt

 4. About page.

 == Upgrade Notice ==
+None at this time.

+== Changelog ==
+= 2.5.4 =
+* Release date: October 28, 2024
+* Fixed: Only allow downloading of files from the archive directory and that are log/archive files.

 = 2.5.3 =
 * Release date: October 9, 2024
 * Fixed: Deprecated	get_currentuserinfo() warning.